Kwon Dae-hee: PT Prachuap

-In season 2015, the rumor tend to believed that Kwon trial and training during pre-season with highly rated club, PT Prachuap On 28 January 2015, Kwon signed for PT Prachuap on free transfer to fulfill club defensive line-up and foreign player quota.
+In season 2015, rumors tended to believe that Kwon started trial and training during pre-season with highly rated club, PT Prachuap.
+On 28 January 2015, Kwon signed for PT Prachuap on free transfer to fulfill club defensive line-up and foreign player quota.

 In season 2017, Kwon played superbly for PT Prachuap as the heart of defensive team.
 He was assigned as "Team Captain" for a few matches during the season.